 Cyborgs and Cybernetics: The Reavers

 The Reavers are old school X-Men foes that are as much machine as man.
 Each Reaver has their own cybernetic enhancement, most of which give them an overall grotesque appearance, the type that can best be expressed in a medium like comic books.
 One Reaver might have a cybernetic lower torso that looks like a tank, while another might have something akin to go-go gadget arms.
 (More about the Reavers here.)

 But here are three things that make the Reavers such interesting examples of cybernetics in popular culture:

 They are clearly a product of pop culture, and fit very well within its cybernetics tradition.
 In a clear nod to the A-Team that was very popular at that time, the Reaver “Pretty Boy” is a knock-off of the A-Team character Face.
 Pretty Boy even paraphrases Hannibal, another member of the A-Team.

 Pop culture connections like this helped the Reavers to have a “subtle familiarity” while also being wholly unique and twisted toward evil.
 A paramilitary gang of mercenaries bent on self-interest makes for an interesting tropes and one in which cybernetics fit perfectly.

 The Reavers are a force to be revoked with and their cybernetic enhancements allow them to dominate and subdue pretty much anything or anyone.
-The Reavers were set in contrast with the mutant X-men who seemed to always be feared by humans that feared the mutants’ power. yet the Reavers represented human power at its pinnacle.
+The Reavers were human power at its pinnacle, set in contrast with the mutant X-Men who seemed to always be feared by humans that feared the mutants’ power.

 But just like humans fear power they don’t understand, they also fear things that don’t look the way that is expected, so the Reavers come across as very off-putting in their appearance.
 Peak human, while still not appearing quite human.
 Edgar Allen Poe would have been proud of Chris Claremont’s X-Men stories.